keegancsmith/dotfiles/README.rst

  Dotfiles
 ==========

-Collection of my linux settings.
-This should all work with the latest Ubuntu currently out.
-There are some external programs I use which are not in Ubuntu.
-These should be on somewhere on the $PATH
+Collection of my settings.
+Targetting OS X, but should work on Linux.

 Usage
 =====